Submissions

 Information for potential reviewers with e-mail address, affiliation, ORCiD, and a brief explanation of why the scientists would be good referees may be included.

-A review will only be accepted if authored by a verified expert with knowledge derived from original research in the field, supported by self-citations.
+A scientific review will be accepted only if authored by a verified expert whose knowledge is derived from original research in the field and supported by self-citations.

-The review article must adhere to the Manuscript Template with some sections excluded.
+The review must adhere to the Manuscript Template with some sections excluded.

 INSTRUCTIONS FOR AUTHORS